purseclab/PGFuzz/ArduPilot/EEN/README.md

 ## Purpose of the noise elimination
+This shows how we could evaluate the noise elimination component of PGFUZZ. <br>
-This is for eliminating the environmental noise such as sensor noise and wind effect. <br>
+The noise elimination component is for eliminating the environmental noise such as sensor noise and wind effect. <br>
-Without noise elimination, PGFUZZ may incorrectly guide the mutation engine.
+Without noise elimination, PGFUZZ may incorrectly guide the mutation engine. <br>

 ## How to execute it?
 ### First terminal window